sbenstewart/nlp/readme.md

-# Ingredient Extration and Identification
+# Ingredient by Extraction and Identification

+A system that automatically classifies the recipe (example French, Italian, etc.. ) and Extracts the Ingredients used in it .

+### This is a NLP project by Ben Stewart and &lt/18&gt